learn-co-curriculum/ruby-oo-complex-objects-introduction/README.md

 In the following lessons we'll explain these concepts:

 * What code design is
-* Basic code design principles that object orientated programmers employ
+* Basic code design principles that object oriented programmers employ
 * The concept of a domain model

 By combining the different concepts we've learned, we can use classes to model the